Home » Career » Branches of Earth Science » 100+ Branches of Earth Science

 Careers in environmental science are booming now.
 For example, we need geologists, biologists, and geophysicists to better manage our ecosystems.

-Because in order to define Earth Science and its interconnectedness, we need a complete list of Earth Science branches that encapsulates the topic in full.
+In order to define Earth Science and its interconnectedness, we need a complete list of Earth Science branches that encapsulate the topic in full.

 1. Astronomy